 Reporting a Compliance Concern

-We encourage our associates, volunteers and patients to speak up if they have questions or concerns as to what is the right thing to do in a particular situation or about potential violations of laws, regulations, policies, procedures or about the Mercy Health Standards of Responsible Conduct.
+We encourage our associates, volunteers and patients to speak up if they have questions or concerns as to what is the right thing to do in a particular situation or about potential violations of laws, regulations, policies, procedures or about the Mercy Health Code of Conduct.

 HIPAA – Privacy and Security

 Associates throughout Mercy Health also receive special training in the federal HIPAA (Health Insurance Portability and Accountability Act) regulations that protect the privacy and security of patient health information, and they are held accountable for abiding by them.
 In compliance with HIPAA, all patients of Mercy Health facilities receive a copy of the facility's Notice of Privacy Practices.
-Contact the market or corporate home office Privacy/Security Officer if you have any privacy/security concerns.
+Contact the market or corporate home office Privacy / Security Professional if you have any privacy/security concerns.

-To Speak Directly to a Compliance or Privacy/Security Officer:
+To Speak Directly to a Compliance or Privacy/Security Professional:

-Contact the market or corporate home office Corporate Responsibility Officer or Privacy/Security Officer if you have any compliance or privacy/security concerns.
+Contact the market or corporate home office Compliance Professional or Security Professional if you have any compliance or privacy/security concerns.

 Transparency & Responsible Governance

 At Mercy Health, we consistently demonstrate our commitment to transparency and responsible governance.
 In 2001, we began posting our quarterly financial results on our website for all to see.
 In addition, we voluntarily adopted policies that either meet or exceed many of the provisions of the Sarbanes-Oxley corporate reform legislation passed by Congress in July 2002.
 These policies are designed to ensure the objectivity, independence and expertise of our board of trustees and its audit committee and to ensure clear, concise and complete financial reporting and disclosure.